ogonzal87/oskrhq-uikit/readme.md

 # **Welcome**
-This is a collection of UI Elements and design constructors aimed for rapid design and prototyping of a mobile application.
+This is a collection of UI Elements and design constructors aimed for rapid design and prototyping.
 Also so that designers speak the same language with developers. 😎

 #